Revisiting ‘McCartney II’, the experimental second solo album of Paul McCartney

-Following the recording of the mellow Both Sides, a labour of love by which he’d written, sung and played every note himself, singer songwriter Phil Collins felt unable to return to the Labyrinthian Genesis to perform through the band’s more progressive palette with truth.
+Following the recording of the mellow Both Sides, a labour of love by which he’d written, sung and played every note himself, singer-songwriter Phil Collins felt unable to return to the Labyrinthian Genesis to perform through the band’s more progressive palette with the truth.
 So too did songwriting bassist Paul McCartney come to change, but in a polar opposite direction to the conventional balladry Collins adopted.

 Though he didn’t know it at the time, the release proved as much a pivotal moment in McCartney’s career as his 1970 debut did.
 For now, in his intent, he’d returned to writing albums for and about himself.
-And with the death of one John Lennon robbing the McCartney’s of a desire to tour the world, it was to no one’s surprise that McCartney would not return to his second band.
-For now, his second solo album cobbled the rustic aesthetic of it’s spiritual predecessor but with an instrumental sheen decidedly more contemporaneous and chic.
-And without resorting to cross-word swearing, McCartney reclaimed the title of avant gardist at a time when Lennon was writing about watching wheels in a fifties doo wop beat.
+With the death of one John Lennon robbing McCartney’s desire to tour the world, it was to no one’s surprise that McCartney would not return to his second band.
+For now, his second solo album cobbled the rustic aesthetic of its spiritual predecessor but with an instrumental sheen decidedly more contemporary and chic.
+Without resorting to cross-word swearing, McCartney reclaimed the title of avant-gardist at a time when Lennon was writing about watching wheels in a fifties doo-wop beat.
 “I don’t know what it is,” McCartney recalled in 2011, “maybe being Gemini, but I definitely have different sides to my character.
 So I can love Nat King Cole singing a ballad, and I can want to do that kind of thing myself, and then the next day I can wake up and I want to do ‘Check My Machine’,” he added.

-Regularly pencilled as the most complex member of the Fab Four’s contingent, McCartney’s remit explored the raw, regularised playing of a band against the pristine puissant of seventies avant pop—and yet the directions of delegation were lost in the circumnavigation of band allotment.
-In a speech tellingly familiar to George Harrison, guitarist Henry McCullough likened Wings to playing in the Irish show-bands, while drummers Geoff Britton and Joe English followed each other with occupational precision.
+Regularly cited as the most complex member of the Fab Four’s contingent, McCartney’s remit explored the raw, regularised playing of a band against the pristine puissant of seventies avant pop—and yet the directions of delegation were lost in the circumnavigation of band allotment.
+In a speech tellingly familiar to George Harrison, guitarist Henry McCullough likened Wings to playing in the Irish show-bands.
+At the same time, drummers Geoff Britton and Joe English followed each other with occupational precision.

-Only Venus and Mars showcased a band at their most fiery, Jimmy McCullough’s furrowed finger-work pummelling on the scorching Call Me Back Again and Crossroads, the kitsch remake of Tony Hatch’s theme tune (later adopted as the show’s closing song) while Speed of Sound sacrificed half of its space to the other members, only furthering the division between McCartney’s superlative efforts and his bandmates.
-And then there was Back To The Egg, Wings’ wheezy response to punk, complete with an all star recording of Rockestra, a raucous rocker that sounded more fun in print than in spirit.
+Only Venus and Mars showcased a band at their most fiery, Jimmy McCullough’s furrowed finger-work pummelling on the scorching Call Me Back Again and Crossroads, the kitsch remake of Tony Hatch’s theme tune which later adopted as the show’s closing song.
+Speed of Sound, meanwhile, sacrificed half of its space to the other members, only furthering the division between McCartney’s superlative efforts and his bandmates.
+And then there was Back To The Egg, Wings’ wheezy response to punk, complete with an all-star recording of Rockestra, a raucous rocker that sounded more fun in print than in spirit.
 Conversely, the live effort Wings Over America stood, a celebratory venture of stadium musicianship which breathed new warmth into the band’s expansive material.
 Weighed amongst these songs came piano loungers Lady Madonna and The Long and Winding Road, fresher on stage than they sounded on record.

-What Wings effortlessly brought to the stage sounded effortful in studio and only three of the band’s seven studio efforts could measure against the standard of a Beatle album.
-Much better were the singles, the jaunty ‘Goodnight Tonight’and chorus heavy‘Daytime Nighttime Suffering’ as compatible, but as different, in their matched beauties as The Beatles We Can Work It Out /Day Tripper were as Double A Sides.
+What Wings effortlessly brought to the stage sounded effortful in the studio, and only three of the band’s seven studio efforts could measure against the standard of a Beatle album.
+Much better were the singles, the jaunty ‘Goodnight Tonight’and chorus heavy‘Daytime Nighttime Suffering’ as compatible, but as different, in their matched beauties as The Beatles We Can Work It Out /Day Tripper were as Double A-Sides.